Beautiful People (Barbara Tucker song): Critical reception

-Larry Flick from Billboard felt "Beautiful People" had Tucker "flexing her gospel-honed voice to maximum effect.
+Larry Flick from Billboard felt the song had Tucker "flexing her gospel-honed voice to maximum effect.
 Factor in crafty production by "Little" Louie Vega that carefully balanced assertive beats with a wicked hook, and you had an unstoppable star vehicle."
-He also declared it as an "instantly memorable house anthem".
-British electronic dance and clubbing magazine Mixmag called it "a wonderfully crafted track.
+He also named it an "instantly memorable house anthem".
+British electronic dance and clubbing magazine Mixmag praised it as "a wonderfully crafted track.
 The fleet-fingered organ line and snares that hit like hand claps give it a rapturous gospel feel, packing the production full of soul.
 And Barabara Tucker takes this feeling to another level with her peerless vocal turn.
-She’s one of the most deified voices in house music and ‘Beautiful People’ is a shining example as to why."
+She's one of the most deified voices in house music and 'Beautiful People' is a shining example as to why."

 Maria Jimenez from Music & Media described it as "seriously smooth" and "a delicious garagey house number with a massaging bass, smooth rhythm and on target vocals."
-Andy Beevers from Music Week gave it five out of five, complimenting it as a "superb New York garage track".
-He stated that the singer "really does justice to the excellent uplifting lyrics."
-James Hamilton from the RM Dance Update declared it as a "superb breezily attractive gospel-ish romper".
+Andy Beevers from Music Week gave it a top score of five out of five and named it a "superb New York garage track".
+He noted that it's "currently one of the biggest club tunes around" and stated that the singer "really does justice to the excellent uplifting lyrics."
+James Hamilton from the Record Mirror Dance Update described it as a "superb breezily attractive gospel-ish romper" in his weekly dance column.

 Impact and legacy

 British clubbing magazine Mixmag ranked "Beautiful People" as one of "The 30 Best Vocal House Anthems Ever" in 2018.

-In 2022, Pitchfork featured it in their list of "The 30 Best House Tracks of the ’90s", writing that "Tucker's sassy, yearning delivery rides a wave of jazzy chord changes, exquisite high notes, and back-to-church organs.
-She's got one of the most recognizable voices in house music: Its soulful tones, immaculate control, and hint of unspecified naughtiness are enough to draw the most introverted wallflower onto the floor."
+In 2022, Pitchfork featured it in their list of "The 30 Best House Tracks of the '90s", writing that "Tucker's sassy, yearning delivery rides a wave of jazzy chord changes, exquisite high notes, and back-to-church organs.
+She's got one of the most recognizable voices in house music: Its soulful tones, immaculate control, and a hint of unspecified naughtiness are enough to draw the most introverted wallflower onto the floor."